 Community participation and organizational structure

 All this became possible only thanks to the active participation of the community, with which powerful ties are maintained on BitcoinTalk, as well as a well-thought-out organizational structure in which each master node can vote on the investment of funds that the project receives in the form of donation.
-As a result, Dash is very flexible in terms of organization of work and always meets the needs of users.
+As a result, the coin is very flexible in terms of organization of work and always meets the needs of users.

 However, all these benefits don’t imply that Dash isn’t being criticized.
-When Evan Duffield launched Dash, he was able to mine a lot of currency in a brief quantity of time.
+When Evan Duffield launched the coin, he was able to mine a lot of currency in a brief quantity of time.
 In the first forty-eight hours after the launch of Dash, 1.9 million coins were received.
 Duffield stated that this was due to a bug in the code that was quickly fixed.
 Many people think that it was nothing more than premining.
 Duffield vehemently denies all charges.
 In the comments, you can give your opinion about Dash.
 Please note that if you’ve got questions or wish to discuss trading, we recommend using the topic on the forum.